akshaynathr/Vaccine-Spotter-India/readme.md

 ## Usage
-for running these scripts you've to set the email details in [config file](config.yml) file.
+For running these scripts you've to set the email details in [config file](config.yml) file.
-Edit following part of code in config.yml file
+Edit following part of code in [config file](config.yml) file
 ``` sh
 email:
   sent_from : "<sender_email>"